External Granite Surface in Cold Weather

 Granite is an extremely popular material to use in external domestic spaces.
-Its natural durability makes it able to withstand the extremes of British weather through both summer and winter.
-Over the winter months, though, you may wonder will granite crack in cold weather?
-Of course, the extremes of the British Winter are variable.
-Some years are relatively mild, while others experience sustained periods of sub-zero temperatures.
+Its natural durability makes a Granite Surface able to withstand the extremes of British weather through both summer and winter.
+Over the colder months, though, you may wonder if granite will crack in freezing conditions.
+Of course, the extremes of the British winter are variable; some years are relatively mild, while others experience sustained periods of sub-zero temperatures.

 Unlike more porous stones such as marble and limestone, granite is a functional choice for external surfaces, such as outside kitchens, BBQ areas or worktops.
 However, to alleviate the worry that the cold weather may cause your granite to crack, you can take preventative measures.
 So, what can you do to ensure your external granite emerges from the winter as beautiful as it was in the autumn?